Ancient Japanese Tradition for Attracting Wealth Luck - cleaning the toilet is not only for a hygienic reason

-There are some traditions handed down from ancient times in Japan.
+There are some traditions handed down from ancient times in Japan to attract luck for wealth.

 One of them is:

-When we clean the toilet, luck with money comes to us.
+When we keep the toilet clean, money luck comes to us.

 The God's name is Ususama Myo-o (Ucchuṣma in Sanskrit).

-When a new house is built, Gods come with gifts to stay in the home.
+When a new house is built, Gods come with gifts to celebrate and stay in the home.

-The Gods that arrived earlier than Ususama Myo-o took their favorite rooms to stay in.
-It looks like first come, first served here.
+The Gods that have arrived earlier than Ususama Myo-o take their favorite rooms to stay in.
+It looks like first-come, first-served here.

 Ususama Myo-o finally arrives at the house with a bunch of gifts, valuables, and money.
-That's why it takes time to arrive.
+Ususama Myo-o is the last to arrive because it can move only slowly with all the valuables.
 The only place left for Ususama Myo-o is the toilet.

 We believe that Ususama Myo-o stays in the toilet.
-When the toilet is clean, Ususama Myo-o is comfortable and helps us get money.
+And when the toilet is clean, Ususama Myo-o is comfortable and helps us get money.

 [Photo]Ususama Myo-o is surrounded by fire.
 The fire burns everything unclean in the toilet.

-Well, it would be arguable whether cleaning a toilet gives us good luck with money.
+Well, it's arguable whether cleaning the toilet brings us good luck with money.
 But there are at least a couple of benefits to cleaning a toilet, such as:

 1. Making a toilet a hygienic place helps our physical health.